StarRocks/starrocks/docs/administration/User_privilege.md

 * CREATE USER

-* Users with ADMIN privilege or GRANT privilege at any level can create new users.
+* Users with the ADMIN privilege or GRANT privilege at any level can create new users.

 * DROP USER